In Time

 green vase limp flowers

-I was known, as a child, as the kid who asked too many questions.
+I was known as the kid who asked too many questions.
 I remember one exasperated church lady saying, “Questions!
 Questions!
 Why do you have to ask so many questions?
 Why can’t you just have faith?”

 I felt reprimanded and like I was about to be assigned to the lower decks of the good ship Faith.
 I thought about it for a while, then realized that if I didn’t have faith that God is good and has an answer waiting discovery, I wouldn’t be brave enough to ask questions.